Coming For Therapy

 Clinical Psychologists recognise behaviour or thought patterns objectively, more so than those closest to you, who may have stopped noticing, or perhaps not all.
 Your psychologist will be able to identify the next steps that you may face in your challenge, and offer coping strategies.
 Their observations may sound similar to what your family or friends may say, but an experienced psychologist bringing their clinical skills to the table will greatly assist the process.

-If your difficulties have been ongoing for some time without significant improvement, or would like preventive work before your difficulty becomes insurmountable, now may be the time to seek help from a trained psychologist.
+If your difficulties have been ongoing for some time without significant improvement, or would like preventive therapy before your difficulty becomes insurmountable, now may be the time to seek help from a trained psychologist.

 Psychology v Psychiatry